Robot Chicken DC Comics Special 2: Villains in Paradise: Superboy

 Superman introduces his "clone" Superboy, to the Justice League, though it is implied that Superboy is actually Superman and Wonder Woman's illegitimate son.

 Bat-Hound vs. Bane-Hound

 Ace the Bat-Hound and a dog dressed like Bane re-enact a running joke from the last special.

 Sexx Luthor

-As Lex Luthor talks to the Legion of Doom about a targeted energy pulse being sent to the Hall of Doom, Scarecrow sends something to Gorilla Grodd.
+As Luthor talks to the Legion of Doom about a targeted energy pulse being sent to the Hall of Doom, Scarecrow sends something to Gorilla Grodd.
 He forwards it to Sinestro and Catwoman.
-Lex catches the four in the act and asks what is so important.
-Scarecrow then proceeds to show it to him.
-This footage is shown to be Lex's days from his youth as "Sexx Luthor" from the Smallville High School Talent Show is shown.
-Lex Luthor then destroys the laptop in front of Scarecrow as Grodd has downloaded the song to his cell phone's ringtone.
+Luthor catches the four in the act and asks what is so important.
+Scarecrow then proceeds to show him Luthor's act as "Sexx Luthor" from the Smallville High School Talent Show.
+Luthor destroys the laptop in front of Scarecrow.

 Reverse Flash

-Reverse-Flash introduces "Reverse Iris" to his enemy and his enemy's girlfriend.
+Reverse-Flash introduces "Reverse Iris" to the Flash and Iris West.

 Giving Bats a Ride

 Batman and Green Lantern try to come up with a less emasculating way for Batman to enter the battlefield as the Justice League fights Chemo.
 When Green Lantern enters with Batman on a sailboat construct, Chemo is in awe as he says "I got to call my dad".